bluerogue251/materialized_views/README.md

 Extends `ActiveRecord::Migration` with methods for creating auto-updating materialized views in Postgres.

-Can perform a gold standard test comparing your materialized view to its unmaterialized version, to ensure it is up-to-date.
+Can perform a gold standard test to check if a materialized view is up-to-date with its unmaterialized version.

 ## Installation